Sky130nm tutorial

 drain/source>C<times minimum gate length>F

-, so the before the C is the width,
+, so the number before the C is the width,

-and before/after the F is the length.
+and the number before/after the F is the length.
 The absolute size does not matter for now.

 Just think “4C5F0 is a 4 contact wide long transistor”, while a “4C1F2 is a 4